isc-projects/kea/doc/sphinx/kea-messages.rst

 Logged at debug log level 50.
 This debug message is issued when the server asks the lease back end to (re)create the shared free lease data for the pool described in the arguments.
-Applies to MySQL and PostgreSQL lease back ends only.

 MYSQL_LB_SFLQ_CREATE_POOL6
 ==========================